vim-ctrlspace/vim-ctrlspace/README.md

 (`:CtrlSpaceLoadWorkspace! my workspace`) which performs appending instead of loading.
 If no name is give then it loads (or appends) the active workspace (if present).

+#### `:CtrlSpaceNewWorkspace`

+Closes all opened buffers and eventually opened workspace and leaves only one tab and one buffer, as in a fresh Vim instance.
+This is useful if you want to start creating a workspace from the very beginning.

 ### Functions